Microsoft DOS mem command

 Display the amount of conventional memory free.

-When using the mem /c command from a DOS window in Windows, the user will have no upper blocks as illustrated in the above example.
+When using the mem /c command from a DOS window in Windows no upper blocks will be seen, as shown in the above example.
 This is caused because Windows reserves all global upper memory blocks for Windows itself.

 MS-DOS 6.2 and above will not accept or recognize more than 64 MB of ram when typing mem.